mekzcnt/poker/README.md

 - **Ex:** If you want a card "Jack of Hearts", **you must type 'JH'**

 ###Start !!
-You can run "Poker" function by ....
+You can run "Poker" function by open IDLE and type this....
 ```python
 >>> hand = ['TS', 'JS', ...]	### Create a variable to List type.
 In the list, MUST add your hand to string type.
 >>> poker([hand])		### Then enter for see the result
 ```

-Then, it show the result...
+Then, it shows the result...
 ```python
 The Winner is ['TS', 'JS', ...]
 Rank:........
 ```